X

 • Help international students to understand that U.S. universities often require assignments more often rather than just 1-2 exams in an entire semester.

 • Discourage word for word memorization of content whenever possible unless it's simply to learn vocabulary terms.
-International students may be from academic cultures where memorization is highly valued while critical and independent thinking is much more valuable in a U.S. academic culture.
+International students may be from academic cultures where memorization is highly valued, while critical and independent thinking is much more emphasized in a U.S. academic culture.